Electoral Act 1993

 151Name of political party for constituency candidates

-2. Subject to the concurrence of the Electoral Commission, where the Returning Officer considers that the name shown on the nomination paper or other document as the name of the constituency candidate’s political party is indecent or offensive or excessively long or likely to cause confusion to or mislead electors,—
+2. If the Electoral Commission considers that the name of the constituency candidate’s political party shown on the candidate’s nomination paper or consent to nomination is indecent or offensive or excessively long or likely to cause confusion to or mislead electors, the Electoral Commission—

-3. the Returning Officer shall, after consultation with the candidate, show on the ballot paper as the name of the candidate’s political party such name as the Returning Officer and the candidate agree upon in place of that shown on the nomination paper or other document; and
+3. must, after consultation with the candidate, show on the ballot paper as the name of the candidate’s political party such name as the Electoral Commission and the candidate agree in place of that shown on the nomination paper or consent to nomination; or

 Notes